Ian Waddell: Early life and career

 Waddell was born in Glasgow, Scotland, on November 21, 1942.
 His family immigrated to Canada when he was five.
 His father, Jack, worked as an electrician; his mother, Isabel, was employed as a waitress.
 The family moved to the suburbs of Toronto, initially staying in Scarborough, and later moved to Etobicoke.
-He studied history at the University of Toronto (UT), graduating with a Bachelor of Arts in 1963.
+He studied history at the University of Toronto (UofT), graduating with a Bachelor of Arts in 1963.
 After receiving a teaching diploma from the Ontario College of Education that same year, he taught at Western Tech in Toronto.
-He then returned to UT to study law, graduating with an LLB in 1967.
+He then returned to UofT to study law, graduating with an LLB in 1967.
 Later he studied at the London School of Economics (LSE), from which he received a master's degree in international law.

 Critical of the Law Society of Upper Canada, Waddell moved to Vancouver, British Columbia, where he articled at McTaggart, Ellis and Company.
 He worked as assistant city prosecutor for the City of Vancouver from 1971 to 1972, and then as a criminal defence lawyer.
 Later, as Legal Director at Community Legal Assistance Society, he was counsel on the first successful consumer class action in Canada.
 He went on to be counsel to Justice Tom Berger's landmark Mackenzie Valley Pipeline Inquiry (1974–1977), before becoming partner at DeCario & Waddell.

 Political career

-Waddell supported the Liberal Party of Canada in his youth; he joined the Liberal club during his time at UT, and chauffeured party leader Lester Pearson during the 1962 federal election campaign.
+Waddell supported the Liberal Party of Canada in his youth; he joined the Liberal club during his time at UofT, and chauffeured party leader Lester Pearson during the 1962 federal election campaign.
 During his time at LSE, he became convinced of the merits of social democracy, and with the realization that the British Columbia Liberal Party had a more conservative stance, he came to support the British Columbia New Democratic Party (BC NDP), canvassing for that party's candidates during the 1969 provincial election.

 Waddell won the nomination as a New Democratic Party candidate in 1977, and ran for that party in the 1979 federal election, contesting the riding of Vancouver Kingsway.
 He won the seat with 45% of the vote, beating incumbent Liberal candidate Simma Holt, and was re-elected Member of Parliament (MP) for that riding in the 1980 and 1984 federal elections.
 He served as NDP's energy critic at the time of the National Energy Program, before covering other portfolios such as economic development, employment, fisheries and communications.

 During the patriation of the Canadian constitution, Waddell participated in drafting Section 35 of the Constitution Act, 1982 and Section 92A of the Constitution Act, 1867; the former provides constitutional protection to the indigenous and treaty rights of indigenous peoples in Canada, while the latter gave provinces greater control over non-renewable natural resources.